stormasm/nunotes/engine-q/sort-by.md

 [JT note on discord post landing initial PR](https://discord.com/channels/601130461678272522/683070703716925568/934639445012017182)

+@storm - for the sorting stuff can you use the .gt() on Value I wonder? that'll give you at least some way to compare the floats (and other types) if you have the original Values there should be .eq() also

 These are the branches I have so far...

 * sortselecta is the latest one, everything is working except Ord